Here's Every Lyric from Taylor Swift's New Song "Look What You Made Me Do"

 She followed up her "clean slate" with the release of three cryptic snake videos this week, before getting to the point on Wednesday with the announcement of her sixth studio album, Reputation.

 We won't get the full record until Nov.
-10, but in the meantime, Swift is giving us a taste of what's to come with a brand-new single, "Look What You Made Me Do," accompanied by an animated lyric video that was produced by Swift and Joseph Kahn and created by Odd.
+10, but in the meantime, Swift is giving us a taste of what's to come with a brand-new single, "Look What You Made Me Do," accompanied by an animated lyric video.

+In the song, the singer's words venture from the airing of grievances ("I don't like your little games / Don't like your tilted stage / The role you made me play / Of the fool, no, I don't like you") to the vindictive ("Maybe I got mine, but you'll all get yours").

+The red, gray, and black animations in the video (which was produced by Swift and Joseph Kahn and created by Odd) reflect the lyrics in a straightforward way for most of the song.
+But when it comes to the chorus, it picks up and runs with the snake motif.

-Watch the video and check out the lyrics to "Look What You Made Me Do" Swift's first solo single in two years below.
+Watch the video and check out the lyrics to "Look What You Made Me Do" Swift's first solo song in two years below.

 "Look What You Made Me Do"